haskell-works/tasty-discover/AI_GUIDELINES.md

 - Use qualified imports with meaningful aliases
 - Prefer explicit type signatures
 - Follow the existing module structure and naming conventions
+- Avoid generating trailing whitespace on all lines in source files and documentation
+- Use consistent indentation (spaces, not tabs)

 ### Testing
 - Main test suite: `test/` directory using standard tasty-discover setup